toorajtaraz/skywalker/README.md

                                      space like: "8.8.8.8 google.com apple.com"
         --port <PORT>                Sets starting port for tracing.
-        --protocol <PROTOCOL>        Sets protocol used for tracing, Expected values: "UDP, ICMP" --size <SIZE>                Sets size of packets sent for tracing.
+        --protocol <PROTOCOL>        Sets protocol used for tracing, Expected values: "UDP, ICMP" --size_ping <SIZE>           Sets size of packets sent for ping.
+        --size_trace <SIZE>          Sets size of packets sent for tracing.
         --start_ttl <MIN TTL>        Sets TTL to begin with.
     -j, --threads <num>              Sets number of threads with maximum allowed value of five times cpu cores, its default value is equal to number of cores.
     -t, --timeout <num>              Sets timeout in nanoseconds, default value is 1^e9 or 1 second.
+        --timeout_ping <TIMEOUT>     Sets timeout in microseconds, default is 2000ms.
         --timeout_trace <TIMEOUT>    Sets timeout in microseconds, default is 200ms.
     -r, --traceroute <host or ip>    Route trace provided host or ip.